bjornmeansbear/new.ookb.co/kbbio.md

 Current research includes “sustainable graphic design” and new publishing utilities.
 This has resulted in various “sustainable” aesthetic exercises, a more purposeful interest into systems, exploring reusable processes, a focus on rules-based design concepts, and investigating vernacular design methodologies.

-Kristian keeps abreast of current web trends, standards, and technologies, and probes the aspects time and motion as they relate to graphic design.
-These myriad interests make for interesting insights and connections between science, philosophy, and the practice of design — both in the classroom and in his professional practice.
+Kristian keeps abreast of current web trends, standards, and technologies, and explores time and motion in both digital and print media.
+These myriad interests make for interesting insights and connections among science, philosophy, and the practice of design — both in the classroom and in his professional practice.